smithjd/sql-pet/docs/220-write-to-the-database.md

 >
 >  * Set up and connect to a `cattle` database
->  * Create, modify, and remove a table.
+>  * Create, modify, and remove a database table
 >

 In a corporate setting, you may be creating your own tables or modifying existing tables less frequently than retrieving data.
 Nevertheless, in our sandbox you can easily do so.